Agriculture, forestry and fishing

 Horticulture

 Mango production accounts for a large proportion of the Territory’s horticulture sector and is strongly influenced by seasonal conditions and demand in southern Australian markets.
-In 2024‑25, the Territory mango industry produced around 52% of the nation’s supply.
-Territory mango production is expected to increase over the medium term with three new varieties of mango (named Yess!, AhHa! and Now!) introduced in 2023‑24.
-The new varieties are a product of the National Mango Breeding Program and could potentially extend the Territory’s mango season.
-Around $3.4 million worth of Territory mangoes were exported overseas in the 2024 calendar year to countries including New Zealand (around 50% of the Territory’s exports), Canada, United Arab Emirates, Singapore, and the US.
+In 2025‑26, the Territory mango industry produced around 52% of the nation’s supply.
+Around $2.4 million worth of Territory mangoes were exported in the 2025 calendar year to countries including the United Arab Emirates (35%), New Zealand (17%), the United States, Hong Kong, Singapore and Canada (35% combined).

-Melon farming is the second-largest horticultural activity after mangoes in the Territory, producing around 23% of the nation’s supply.
-Current production includes watermelons, pumpkins, rock melons and honeydew melons.
+Melon farming is the second‑largest horticultural activity after mangoes in the Territory.
+Around 25% of Australia’s watermelons and 11% of Australia’s musk melons are grown in the Territory, and accounting for 14% and 9% of Australian exports, respectively.
+Combined exports are up 41% from last year.
 Melon production is expected to increase over the medium term, supported by recent investment and expansion plans from major producers.

-Horticultural producers of crops such as jack fruit, dragon fruit and citrus are maturing and developing production and supply chain systems to benefit from the Territory’s seasonal advantage.
-Dragon fruit production in the Territory has fallen due to increased competition from Vietnamese imports over the past five years.
+Commercial crops of jack fruit, dragon fruit and citrus are maturing, and businesses are developing production and supply chains to maximise the benefits from the Territory’s seasonal advantage.
+Dragon fruit production in the Territory has been impacted by increased competition from Vietnamese imports over the past 5 years.
 This is pushing dragon fruit producers to seek export market opportunities.
 New plantings of citrus crops are expected to come into production over the outlook period after the Territory was declared citrus canker free in 2021.

 Broadacre crops

-Irrigated and rainfed hay and fodder production remains a core diversification option for pastoralists with off farm sales worth $34.6 million in 2023.
-New cereal and grain production is likely to emerge as producers seek rotation crops for cotton and hay.
+Irrigated and rain‑fed hay and fodder production remains a core diversification option for pastoralists with new cereal and grain production expected to emerge as producers seek rotation crops for cotton and hay.

 Forestry